kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

     }
     ```

-    1. Specifies that the response should be in Json format
+    1. Specifies that the response should be in `JSON` format

 === ":simple-kotlin: `Kotlin`"